googleapis/google-cloud-go/CONTRIBUTING.md

 $ gcloud datastore indexes create datastore/testdata/index.yaml

 # Creates a Google Cloud storage bucket with the same name as your test project,
-# and with the Stackdriver Logging service account as owner, for the sink
+# and with the Cloud Logging service account as owner, for the sink
 # integration tests in logging.
 $ gsutil mb gs://$GCLOUD_TESTS_GOLANG_PROJECT_ID
 $ gsutil acl ch -g cloud-logs@google.com:O gs://$GCLOUD_TESTS_GOLANG_PROJECT_ID